Wnatat/gitlab-helm/README.md

-# Web app on OVH kubernetes
+# Gitlab on small Kubernetes cluster

 ## Provision a Kubernetes cluster
 Order and provision a cluster with ovh at this url: